Jonah Taylor, LSW (Associate Therapist)

 Jonah has experience counseling clients facing:

-Anger, anxiety, depression, ADHD, autism, PTSD (trauma), eating disorders and body image concerns, sleep troubles, breakups, chronic illness and chronic pain, professional transitions, compulsive sexual behaviors and sexual dysfunction, bereavement, gender and sexual identity exploration, and personality disorders, among other areas.
+Anger, anxiety, depression, ADHD, PTSD (trauma), eating disorders and body image concerns, sleep troubles, breakups, chronic illness and chronic pain, professional transitions, compulsive sexual behaviors, sexual dysfunction, bereavement, and gender and sexual identity exploration, among other areas.

 Jonah’s background includes extensive study and practice in mindfulness meditation and Buddhism.
 With a therapy style that is contemplative, spiritual, and philosophical, clients gain more conscious awareness, acceptance for what they cannot change, and compassion for self and others.